 Update prices for Passes, Events, or Products using the Price Updater

-Use this option when you want to stop a price from being used.
+Use this option when you want to stop a price from being sold/purchased.
 By disabling the price’s availability (for example, in POS, online, or the app), you prevent new purchases.

 Archiving the price removes it from active selection while keeping it on record.